-The mining engineering manager of coal mines other than underground mines is expected to transfer complex information and communicate advice on implementation, to a variety of audiences within the specific type of mine.
+The mining engineering manager of underground mines other than coal mines is expected to transfer complex information and communicate advice on implementation, to a variety of audiences within the mine.
 This includes:

-- supporting the communication and documentation of the standards and procedures - explaining the results of their analysis of data, information, audit outcomes when verifying compliance with the standards and legislation - providing supervision of mining engineering standards and procedures - engaging in consultation processes when developing the mining engineering standards and procedures.
+- supporting the communication and documentation of the standards and procedures. - explaining the results of their analysis of data, information, audit outcomes when verifying compliance with standards and legislation. - providing supervision of the implementation of mining engineering standards and procedures. - engaging in consultation processes when developing the mining engineering standards and procedures.